JoanaMota/LearnComputerVision/README.md

 ### Histogram
 Is a visual representation of the distribution of a continuous feature.

-**Histogram Equalization** is a method of contrast adjustment based on the image's histogram.
+**[Histogram Equalization](https://towardsdatascience.com/histogram-equalization-5d1013626e64)** is a method of contrast adjustment based on the image's histogram (increases the image contrast).
 It transforms the maximum pixel value into 255 and the minimum to 0.

 ![](images/hist_equalization.png)